mechmerlin/qmk_setup/windows_flashing.md

 2. Using QMK Toolbox, open your hex file.

 3. Put your keyboard into reset.
 You should get a confirmation message on QMK Toolbox.
+If you don't, double check that you have the reset procedure correct.

 4. Ensure that the Microcontroller matches what is on your board.
 For example, a dz60, should have atmega32u4.